California high court: Yelp can't be ordered to remove posts

 Associated Press

-In a 4-3 opinion, justices agreed, saying removal orders such as the one attorney Dawn Hassell obtained against Yelp "could interfere with and undermine the viability of an online platform."
+Justices agreed in a 4-3 opinion, saying removal orders such as the one attorney Dawn Hassell obtained against Yelp "could interfere with and undermine the viability of an online platform."

-The decision overturned a lower court ruling that Yelp had said could lead to the removal of negative reviews from the popular website.
+The decision overturned a lower court ruling that Yelp had said could lead to the removal of negative reviews from the popular website and leave consumers with a skewed assessment of restaurants and other businesses.

 She said her client was considering an appeal to the U.S. Supreme Court.